ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This section defines the additional "updated_rights" parameter.
 The parameter can be used in a POST request sent by the AS to the authz-info endpoint at the RS (see {{Section 5.10.1 of RFC9200}}), when the AS uploads an access token to the RS per the SDC workflow defined in {{sec-workflow}} of the present document.
 The "updated_rights" parameter MUST NOT be included in the POST request to the authz-info endpoint sent by C per the original workflow defined in {{RFC9200}}.

-The "updated_rights" parameter is REQUIRED in the POST request sent by the AS to the authz-info endpoint at the RS, if the uploaded access token is not the first one of a new token series, i.e., if the AS has issued the access token for dynamically updating the access rights of C. Otherwise, the "updated_rights" parameter MUST NOT be present.
+The "updated_rights" parameter MUST be included in the POST request sent by the AS to the authz-info endpoint at the RS, if the uploaded access token is not the first one of a new token series, i.e., if the AS has issued the access token for dynamically updating the access rights of C. Otherwise, the "updated_rights" parameter MUST NOT be included.

 When including the "updated_rights" parameter, the POST request MUST have Content-Format "application/ace+cbor" and its payload MUST be formatted as a CBOR map.
 In particular, the CBOR map MUST include the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5), together with the "access_token" parameter specifying the access token.
 The CBOR map MAY include additional parameters, according to the specific profile of ACE used.